JCruz6725/Rem_Front/README.md

 # Resume_site_frontend

-# Make API calls to backend which provides resume information.
+Make API calls to backend which provides resume information. to be used in conjuction with resume_backend_heroku

 ## Project setup
 ```